emmett-framework/emmett/docs/tutorial.md

 * a comment always have one author and always refers to one post, and a post can have many comments

-Moreover, we have set some *default* values (like the dates and the authors) and we have hidden some fields in forms to the users: it would be pointless to have an *user* field if the user could set this value to whatever he or she wanted.
+Moreover, we have set some *default* values (like the dates and the authors) and we have hidden some fields in forms to the users using the `fields_rw` attribute: it would be pointless to have an *user* field if the user could set this value to whatever he or she wanted.
 Accordingly, we're telling to weppy to auto-set those values to the right ones.

 We've also added some validation, so we can prevent users from sending empty posts or comments.